lordmulder/Launch5j/README.md

 * **`nosplash`**
   Does **not** display a splash screen while the application is launching; default variant *does* display a splash screen while the application is launching &ndash; will be hidden as soon as application window shows up.

+## Platforms

+All of the above Launch5j variants are available as `i586` (32-Bit) and `x86-64` (64-Bit) executables.
+The `i586` (32-Bit) executables can run on *32-Bit* and *64-Bit* versions of Microsoft&reg; Windows&trade;, whereas the `x86-64` (64-Bit) executables necessarily require a *64-Bit* version of Microsoft&reg; Windows&trade;.
+Consequently, it is generally recommended to distribute the `i586` (32-Bit) launcher executable with your Java application.
+Please note that this does **not** restrict the “bitness” of the JRE that can be used.
+Even the `i586` (32-Bit) launcher executable is perfectly able to detect and launch a *64-Bit* JRE &ndash; if it is available.

+Launch5j has been tested to work on Windows XP (Service Pack 2), or a compatible newer version.

 # Customizations

 Launch5j comes with a *default* executable icon and a *default* splash screen bitmap.
 These just server as an example and you probably want to replace them with your own *application-specific* graphics.